geografa/edrex.github.io/_posts/2013-09-29-emoji-web-font.md

 tags:
   - things
 status: done
-description: "Using emoji on the web"
+description: "<span class='emoji'>🌊 🌟 🍉 🍻 🐌 🐗 👾 🐛 🐧</span>"
 layout: default
 ---

-Emoji are pictograph characters used in chat especially in Asia.
-They are also Unicode characters, opening the possibility of our written language mixing in a large library of pictographs, an incredibly exciting prospect for a visual thinker like myself.
+Emoji are pictograph characters with <a href="http://www.iemoji.com/browse/emoji/category">well-defined conventional meanings</a> used for messaging especially in Asia.
+They are also part of the <a href="http://en.wikipedia.org/wiki/Emoji#In_the_Unicode_standard">Unicode standard</a>, opening the possibility of using them all over the Internet, an incredibly exciting prospect for a visual thinker like myself.

 A few emoji-supporting fonts are available, such as those included with messaging applications from Apple, Microsoft, and Google.
 For the web, [Emoji Symbols](http://emojisymbols.com/) from Japanese font designer [blockworks](http://blockworks.jp/) is a free option.
 The font is woff format ([supported](http://caniuse.com/#feat=woff) by nearly all browsers) and weighs in around 280k compressed.